Humphrys genealogy

 Though the 1590 grant of Ballycarty also appears to include Ballyseedy.

-The old castle at Ballyseedy appears to be gone.
+The older castle at Ballyseedy is gone.

 His son Col. John Blennerhassett was possibly the last to live at old Ballyseedy Castle.
 He was living there as at 1756.